elasticfence/elasticsearch-http-user-auth/README.md

 # Elasticsearch HTTP Basic User Auth plugin

-Elasticsearch user authentication plugin with http basic auth.
+Elasticsearch user authentication plugin with http basic auth and IP ACL

 This plugin provides user authentication APIs and a User management we console.